-ON THIS PAGE: You will find information about how many people learn they have this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

 Primary bile duct cancer is uncommon.
 Each year, an estimated 2,000 to 3,000 people in the United States are diagnosed with bile duct cancer.
 The number of new cases of bile duct cancer is increasing, mostly due to rising rates of intrahepatic bile duct cancer.
 The reason for this increase is not known.
 It may be due to the use of more accurate tests to diagnose this type of cancer.
 Previously, intrahepatic bile duct cancer may have been thought to be a different type of cancer.

 Cancer survival statistics should be interpreted with caution.
-Estimates are based on data from many people with this type of cancer in the United States, but the actual risk for a particular person may differ.
+Estimates are based on data from many people with this type of cancer in the United States, so the actual risk for a particular person may be different.
 It is not possible to tell a person how long he or she will live with bile duct cancer.
 Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics .

-Source: American Cancer Society.
+Source: American Cancer Society website.

-To continue reading this guide, use the menu on the side of your screen to select another section.
+To continue reading this guide, use the menu on the left side of your screen to choose another section.